solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

 -   `deploy()`: This function is empty in the Proposal contract.
 Override this function when there are deployments to be made in the proposal.
-Here is an example from a [governor bravo proposal](https://github.com/solidity-labs-io/forge-proposal-simulator/blob/6815ce32b86b60cb4bec7d3cb34ad9f15cbbe8dd/docs/guides/governor-bravo-proposal.md) demonstrating how to deploy two contracts, Vault and Token, if they are not already deployed.
+Here is an example from a [Governor Bravo Proposal](https://github.com/solidity-labs-io/forge-proposal-simulator/blob/6815ce32b86b60cb4bec7d3cb34ad9f15cbbe8dd/docs/guides/governor-bravo-proposal.md) demonstrating how to deploy two contracts, Vault and Token, if they are not already deployed.

     ```solidity
     function deploy() public override {